 Health Surveillance

-As a part of this charter FPS Members’ employees can expect to receive an annual health assessment as performance against this criterion will form part of the next round of FPS audits.
-The content of this will be in-line with Network Rail requirements and address any job specific needs.
-Compliance with a drugs and alcohol testing frequency, on commencement then annually, will also be evaluated.
+As a part of this charter FPS Members’ employees can expect to receive a health assessment at a frequency of at least once every three years.
+Performance against this criterion will form part of the next round of FPS audits.
+The content of this will be, as a minimum, in-line with Network Rail requirements and address any job specific needs.
+Compliance with a drugs and alcohol testing frequency of, on commencement then every three years, will also be evaluated.

 To provide an industry wide benchmark for alcohol limits across the UK and Northern Ireland the following will be applied:

-Non-safety critical workers alcohol limit to be the National Scottish drink-drive limit
+Non-safety critical workers alcohol limit to be the National drink-drive limit

-Safety critical workers alcohol limit to be the Network Rail limit
+For workers in an operational environment such as construction sites, workshops and factories the alcohol limit is to be the Network Rail limit

 In addition, the FPS acknowledges that anecdotal evidence suggests that drugs and alcohol misuse is particularly prevalent with labour-only sub-contractors.
-They should be drugs and alcohol tested on commencement of work with a Member and then annually.
+Labour agencies used by members should ensure similar levels of compliance testing to that described above.

 Working and Driving Hours